New York Gov. Kathy Hochul tests positive for Covid-19, is asymptomatic and isolating

 Support Local Journalism

-During the Omicron BA.1 variant surge, hospitalizations peaked Jan.
+During the first Omicron surge, hospitalizations peaked Jan.
 18, when 701 Covid patients were hospitalized, including 101, or about 14.4%, in intensive care.

+Most people realize by now that vaccines are less effective in stopping the spread of Covid-19, its variants and subvariants, Russo said, but remain well-equipped at preventing hospitalization and death.

+“What we want is to be in the position that the governor is in right now,” he said.
+“We want to be vaxxed to the max, so that when we see this virus, we’ll either be asymptomatic or we’ll be minimally symptomatic.”

 email: sscanlon@buffnews.com